Yakuza: Structure

-Those who have received sake from oyabun are part of the immediate family and ranked in terms of elder or younger brothers.
-However, each kobun, in turn, can offer sakazuki as oyabun to his underling to form an affiliated organization, which might in turn form lower-ranked organizations.
-In the Yamaguchi-gumi, which controls some 2,500 businesses and 500 Yakuza groups, there are fifth-rank subsidiary organizations.

 Rituals

 Yubitsume, also referred to as otoshimae, or the cutting off of one's finger, is a form of penance or apology.
 Upon a first offence, the transgressor must cut off the tip of his left little finger and give the severed portion to his boss.
 Sometimes an underboss may do this in penance to the oyabun if he wants to spare a member of his own gang from further retaliation.
 This practice has started to wane amongst the younger members, due to it being an easy identifier for police.

 Its origin stems from the traditional way of holding a Japanese sword.
 The bottom three fingers of each hand are used to grip the sword tightly, with the thumb and index fingers slightly loose.
 The removal of digits starting with the little finger and moving up the hand to the index finger progressively weakens a person's sword grip.

 The idea is that a person with a weak sword grip then has to rely more on the group for protection—reducing individual action.
 In recent years, prosthetic fingertips have been developed to disguise this distinctive appearance.

-Many Yakuza have full-body tattoos (including their genitalia).
+Many yakuza have full-body tattoos (including their genitalia).
 These tattoos, known as irezumi in Japan, are still often "hand-poked", that is, the ink is inserted beneath the skin using non-electrical, hand-made, and handheld tools with needles of sharpened bamboo or steel.
-The procedure is expensive, painful, and can take years to complete.
+The procedure is expensive and painful, and can take years to complete.

-When Yakuza members play Oicho-Kabu cards with each other, they often remove their shirts or open them up and drape them around their waists.
+When yakuza play Oicho-Kabu cards with each other, they often remove their shirts or open them up and drape them around their waists.
 This enables them to display their full-body tattoos to each other.
-This is one of the few times that Yakuza members display their tattoos to others, as they normally keep them concealed in public with long-sleeved and high-necked shirts.
+This is one of the few times that yakuza display their tattoos to others, as they normally keep them concealed in public with long-sleeved and high-necked shirts.
 When new members join, they are often required to remove their trousers as well and reveal any lower body tattoos.

 Syndicates

-Three largest syndicates

-The Yakuza are still active in Japan.
-Although Yakuza membership has declined since the implementation of the Anti-Boryokudan Act in 1992, the Japanese National Police Agency estimated in 2021 that approximately 12,300 Yakuza members were engaged in illegal activity in Japan, and it is possible that the true number could be higher.

-The Yakuza does not consist of just one group, rather there are many different syndicate groups that together form one of the largest organized crime groups in the world.

-Designated bōryokudan
+Number of members and quasi-members

+The total number of yakuza members and quasi-members peaked at 184,100 in 1963, and then continued to decline due to police crackdowns.
+The number of regular members decreased with the implementation of the Act on Prevention of Unjust Acts by Organized Crime Group Members (暴力団員による不当な行為の防止等に関する法律) in 1992, and the total number of members and quasi-members began to decline rapidly with the implementation of the yakuza exclusion ordinances in all 47 prefectures around 2010.
+Between 1990 and 2020, the total number of members and quasi-members decreased by 70 percent.

+The National Police Agency reported that Japanese yakuza organizations had 9,900 members and 8,900 quasi-members in 2024.